Finding the Right Program

 - Review the Eligibility Requirements

 - Stop by Office of Global Affairs: We can help you with your initial program search, explain the application process, and put you in touch with our Global Ambassadors—former SHU study abroad students.

-- Talk with us: The Study Abroad Coordinator is your main point of contact for specific information about the programs.
+- Talk with us: The Study Abroad Program Coordinator is your main point of contact for specific information about the programs.
 After you have browsed through our program offerings the Coordinator will help guide you through all the details of the study abroad process.

 - Get your travel documents together: You will need a valid passport to study abroad (valid for at least 6 months after the study abroad program end date).
 It is your responsibility to make sure that you have obtained the necessary travel documents prior to departure.
 If you have a passport, please check the expiration date now.
 If you do not meet this requirement, please apply for a passport immediately.

 - Fill out an online application: Once you have decided on a program you should fill out an online application and submit supporting documents.
 The application button is located under the program of your choice.
 Depending on your program, supporting documents may include:

 - a. $35 non-refundable application fee (check made payable to Sacred Heart University and returned to the OGA)

 - b.
 1-2 page personal statement (uploaded to the online application)